yonatanhc/movie-react/README.md

 ### `yarn dev`

 Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser, lo puede ejecutar escribiendo en la consola "yarn dev"